-- Caspase-9: Signaling Molecule for Apoptosis.
+- CaspaCIDe: Signaling Molecule for Apoptosis.
+CaspaCIDe is also known as inducible Caspase-9.
 Caspase-9 is the initiating enzyme in the apoptosis pathway.
-When activated, the caspase starts a signaling cascade, including the activation of caspase-3, which ultimately leads to apoptosis, a non-inflammatory process of cell elimination. - iMC: Signaling Molecules for Activation and Proliferation.
+When activated, the dimerization of iCasp9 leads to rapid apoptosis of genemodified T cells. - iMC: Signaling Molecules for Activation and Proliferation. iMC is also known as inducible MyD88 and CD40.
 Myeloid differentiation primary response gene, or MyD88, is a protein that has functions in cellular responses to stimuli such as stress, cytokines and bacteria or viruses.
-CD40 is a co-stimulatory protein found on antigen-presenting cells, such as dendritic cells and B cells and is required for their activation.
-Although the effects of MyD88 and CD40 have been studied previously in dendritic cell therapies, our novel approach applies them to T cell based immunotherapies.
+CD40 is a co-stimulatory protein found on antigen-presenting cells, such as dendritic cells and B cells and is required for their full activation.
+Activation of iMC in immune cells, such as T lymphocytes, provides inducible co-stimulation, leading to enhanced T cell survival and proliferation.
+In addition, activation of iMC causes T cells to secrete pro-inflammatory cytokines and chemokines, and to express co-stimulatory cell surface molecules to potentially modulate the tumor microenvironment and stimulate the patient's own immune system.